Resources for Start-Ups and Established Businesses

 - NYS Workers' Compensation Insurance: Workers' compensation is required insurance that provides cash benefits and/or medical care for your workers who are injured or become ill as a direct result of their job.
 You can find out about obtaining workers' compensation insurance coverage by clicking here.

 - Broome County Health Department: if you are opening a food service establishment, you will typically need to complete a foodservice application and floor plan and be subject to regular inspection to assure compliance with State and County health laws.
-For more information, please call (607) 778-3930 or click here.
+A monthly food safety training class is given at the Broome County Health Department located at 225 Front Street in Binghamton, NY on the second Monday of every month, except holidays, starting promptly at 1:00 PM.
+There is no fee and no registration required for the class.
+For more information, please call (607) 778-2802 or click here.

 - NYS Liquor Authority: if you are planning to open a bar, tavern or food service operation selling alcoholic beverages, you will need a license.
 For more information, please click here.